marcoparrone/translate-json/README.md

 A command line tool to translate a JSON file by using Google Translation.

-To use the tool, a Google Cloud Platform account and API key is needed.

-You can either use it direcly with npx, or you can install it locally.

 ## Prerequisites

 translate-json needs Node.js and NPM, Node Package Manager.

+To use the tool, a Google Cloud Platform account and API key is needed.

+The translations will be eventually billed on your account, check with Google for terms and conditions: https://cloud.google.com/translate/pricing

 ## Installation